cotes2020/jekyll-theme-chirpy/_posts/00LearningPath/CER:AWS Certified Security.md

 Domain 1: Incident Response

 1.1 Given an AWS abuse notice, <font color=red> evaluate the suspected compromised instance or exposed access keys </font>.
-- Given an AWS Abuse report about an EC2 instance, <font color=blue> securely isolate the instance </font> as part of a forensic investigation.
+- Given an AWS Abuse report about an EC2 instance, <font color=LightSlateBlue> securely isolate the instance </font> as part of a forensic investigation.
-- <font color=blue> Analyze logs </font> relevant to a reported instance to verify a breach, and collect relevant data.
+- <font color=LightSlateBlue> Analyze logs </font> relevant to a reported instance to verify a breach, and collect relevant data.
-- <font color=blue> Capture a memory dump </font> from a suspected instance for later deep analysis or for legal compliance reasons.
+- <font color=LightSlateBlue> Capture a memory dump </font> from a suspected instance for later deep analysis or for legal compliance reasons.

 1.2 Verify that the <font color=red> Incident Response plan </font> includes relevant AWS services.
-- Determine <font color=blue> if changes to baseline security configuration </font> have been made.
+- Determine <font color=LightSlateBlue> if changes to baseline security configuration </font> have been made.
-- Determine <font color=blue> if list omits services, processes, or procedures </font> which facilitate Incident Response.
+- Determine <font color=LightSlateBlue> if list omits services, processes, or procedures </font> which facilitate Incident Response.
 - Recommend services, processes, procedures to remediate gaps.

 1.3 Evaluate the configuration of <font color=red> automated alerting, and execute possible remediation </font> of security-related incidents and emerging issues.
-- <font color=blue> Automate evaluation of conformance </font> with rules for new/changed/removed resources.
+- <font color=LightSlateBlue> Automate evaluation of conformance </font> with rules for new/changed/removed resources.
-- Apply <font color=blue> rule-based alerts </font> for common infrastructure misconfigurations.
+- Apply <font color=LightSlateBlue> rule-based alerts </font> for common infrastructure misconfigurations.
 - Review previous security incidents and recommend improvements to existing systems.

 ---